Counselors and Therapists in Lexington, KY

 "What we achieve inwardly will change our outer reality" - Plutarch

 Kari Ayoroa, LPCC-S received her bachelors degree from the University of Kentucky in 2004 and masters degree from Eastern Kentucky University 2008.
-She has been a licensed professional clinical counselor in Kentucky since 2011 and working in private practice during that time.
+She has been a Licensed Professional Clinical Counselor in Kentucky since 2011 and has worked in private practice during that time.

 Curltural competency is an important part of Kari's practice as she was raised in South Africa and has experience working with many different cultures and ethnicities.
 Kari's approach to counseling is to reach each individual where they are at and utilize skills, therapeutic techniques and experience to ensure the most comprehensive treatment.

-Kari has a wide range of experience working with adolesents, adults and families.
-Her training includes Cognitive Behavioral and Trauma Focused Cognitive Behavioral Therapy, Mindfulness and PCIT.
+Kari has a wide range of experience working with adolesents and adults.
+Her main treatment modalities include Cognitive Behavioral and Trauma Focused Cognitive Behavioral Therapy and Mindfulness.

 “You will step forward into growth or you will step backward into safety” Abraham Maslow.